MahmoudHamddy/AutoEncoders/README.md

 # AutoEncoders
-Using Auto Encoders and Variational Auto Encoders as Generative and denosing Auto Encoders
+Using Auto Encoders and Variational Auto Encoders as Generative, Anomaly Detection and denosing Auto Encoders